aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     }
 }

-// The `verify_hello` action calls the command `VerifyGreeting` that will verify
-// the Message fact contains "hello". action verify_hello() {
+// `store_session_data` will call StoreSessionData with a command name
+// and byte value.
+action store_session_data(key string, value bytes) {
-    publish VerifyGreeting {
+    publish StoreSessionData {
-        key: "greeting",
+        key: key,
-        value: "hello",
+        cmd: value,
     }
 }

-// `AddSessionCmdToGraph` will take a serialized byte command and add it to
+// `StoreSessionData` will take serialized byte information and add it to
-// the factDB.
-This command is used to test storing a session command on-graph. command AddSessionCmdToGraph {
+// the factDB in a `PersistedSessionData` fact. command StoreSessionData {
     fields {
         key string,
         cmd bytes,